Read online for free or purchase to download.

 “But look at what you’ve done with your life,” said Mr. Bee.
 “You have all these great friends, a best friend in your sister, some obvious talent in the arts, and parents who not only are not dead, but

 “But, Mr. Bee,” said Sarah, “that’s all so boring.
 It’s just my life.
 Why would anyone want to read about that?”

 “Because,” said Mr. Bee, “you’re special, Sarah Sun.
 Even your name is great.
 It’s bright like you.
 Why can’t you see that?”

 “Because I haven’t done anything with my life,” Sarah said.
 “Harry Potter saved his friends and Hogwarts.
 Charlie got a whole chocolate factory.
-Dora has a backpack that talks.”
+Dora has a backpack that talks.” and a monkey!

 Mr. Bee rolled his eyes.
 Teenagers always thought their lives were unbearably boring and as such, were incapable of seeing the excitement and beauty of a so-called normal life.